• resolution •

 Part of Speech: Noun

 Meaning: 1.
-A dedicated promise or firm commitment or decision to do something.
+A dedicated promise and firm commitment to do something.
 2. A formal decision, rule, or law.
-3. A solution or means of ending a problem oneself.
-4. Reduction of a substance to its elementary constituents, as the resolution of sunlight into different colors.
-5. Fineness of detail, as a high-resolution video screen.
-6. Coming together and clarification, as the resolution of the plot of a novel.
+3. A solution or means of ending a problem.
+4. Reduction of a substance to its elementary constituents, as 'the resolution of sunlight into different colors'.
+5. Fineness of detail, as 'a high-resolution video screen'.
+6. Clarification, as 'the resolution of the plot of a novel'.

 Notes: Today's Good Word is the noun of the verb resolve, which can also be used as a noun meaning "firm commitment", as 'to carry out your New Year's resolutions with resolve'.
 The verb has several adjectives, including resolutive and resolvable, usually referring to problems or substances that can be resolved.
 Resolutional is a new adjective now used quite widely in referring to the resolution of video screens: high-resolutional screens.

 In Play: alphaDictionary's resolutions for 2018 are to avoid words like today's with so many meanings and not to make any more resolutions.
 Others will continue to make resolutions to lose weight, give up smoking, and the like.
 Some resolutions have the force of law: "Did you hear about the Congressional resolution to make April Fool's Day a national holiday?"
 A resolution to avoid partisan conflict in Congress would be more useful.